nizzplayzzyt-byt/pumpfun/README.md

 # Stream with GTA VI Coin (STVI)

-Welcome to the official **Stream with GTAVI Coin (STVI)** project 🚀
+Welcome to the official **Stream with GTA V Coin (STV)** project 🚀
 This is more than a token; it's your ticket to the ultimate live stream experience.

-We’re building a kind, amazing community around the launch of GTA VI, with a coin that's here to stay.
+We’re building a kind, amazing community around the launch of GTA V, with a coin that's here to stay.
 Join us as we explore the chaos of Vice City, one mission at a time.

 ---